libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: masksize

             The size of the mask image.
-For images and videos, the size is given in image or video pixels, respectively.
-For words nodes, the size is given in screen pixels.
+For images, the offset is given in pixels of the main bitmap, for videos, in video pixels, and for words nodes, the offset is given in screen pixels.
 If portions of the node extend outside the mask, the border pixels of the mask are taken.

         .. py:attribute:: maxtileheight